heavy-resume/heavy-stack/README.md

 - Hot reloading, both server and tests
 - Time tracking
 - Established patterns and examples

+## Renaming the project
+After checking out the repo, you should rename the project.
+Run `python rename_project.py` and follow the prompts.

+Note that this isn't well tested at the moment and may be incomplete.
+Remember to delete the `.git` directory if things look good.

+If using github codespaces, you may not see the workspace directory rename until after you create a fresh codespace.

 ## Prescribed Running Method
 - The Heavy Stack was built with Github Codespaces or similar in mind.
 Running locally using docker can create complications such as poor performance, failure to detect changes, or I/O failures if the container is misconfigured or Docker has become unstable.